frantic0/sema-engine/README.md

 ## Build

-If you are cloning this library first time, initialise the submodules
+If you are cloning this library for the first time:

+1. Initialise the Maximilian submodule
 ```
 git submodule update --init --recursive
 ```

-Install dependencies
+2. Install dependencies
 ```
 npm i
 ```

-Build the Maximilian native JS and WebAssembly modules
+3. Build the Maximilian native JS and WebAssembly modules
 ```
 make
 ```

-Build the sema-engine library into UMD and ES modules
+4. Build the sema-engine library into UMD and ES modules
 ```
 npm run build
 ```

-Test the sema-engine library in a local example
+5. Test the sema-engine library in a local example
 ```
 npm run dev
 ```